An in-depth look at the possible benefits of using manual sign systems such as Lámh

 Benefits of signing: Communication

-When a person uses sign, the listener can have a better chance of understanding the message.
-In this way, the person has a success experience of communicating.
-If when attempting to communicate no one ever understands, it is likely that you will give up.
+When a person uses manual sign, the listener can have a better chance of understanding the message.
+In this way, the person has a successful experience of communicating.
 When you are understood you are delighted to realise you have been successful and are more likely to keep on trying!
 Thus there is a heightened willingness to try new words and say more.

 When those communicating with the Lámh user use sign, it can help to slow their rate of speech.
-Many adults speak quickly, and that can have a negative effect on a person’s ability to understand and imitate.
 Slowing a little gives the person more time to understand and imitate.

 Benefits of signing: Physical Attributes